Understanding Xanax And Oxycodone Use

 How Do People Become Addicted To Prescription Drugs?

 Even when a person takes Xanax or oxycodone as a prescription, they’re at risk of becoming addicted to them.
 What usually happens with oxycodone, is someone starts out with an injury that requires pain relief.
-They take the medicine with no intention to abuse it, but overtime, with continued use, they begin to build up a tolerance and then become dependent.
+They take the medicine with no intention to use it, but overtime, with continued use, they begin to build up a tolerance and then become dependent.

 At this point, they might enjoy the feeling oxycodone gives them.
 Many people who become dependent on opioids continue taking the drug just to avoid relapse, and might even switch to street drugs like heroin, because it can be less expensive while creating a more intense euphoria.

-This is only a potential scenario, and doesn’t apply to everyone—the point is that though not everyone abuses prescription drugs for the same reason, all of our minds are wired the same way to crave things that make us feel good.
+This is only a potential scenario, and doesn’t apply to everyone—the point is that though not everyone uses prescription drugs for the same reason, all of our minds are wired the same way to crave things that make us feel good.